Hantavirus patients were being monitored in a GA hospital. Are you at risk?

 Do not wait to see a doctor if you have potential exposure history and develop fever or breathing difficulty.

-This is not a community-spread situation and the risk to the public is low at this time.
-The GDPH is coordinating with the CDC on monitoring protocols and most Georgia residents are not in direct danger.
+This is not a community-spread situation, and the risk to the public is low.
+The GDPH is coordinating with the CDC on monitoring protocols, and most Georgia residents are not in direct danger.